chbh-opensource/chbh-on-bear/docs/mri/hardware/troubleshooting.md

 Should you experience this noise switch the Audio patch from 23-24 or vice versa.

-## Amplifier Out of synch, Barker words missing!
+## Amplifier Out of synch, Barker words missing

 Problem